Lost on how to get your online directory business out of the depths of page 13 in search results?

 • Price: $79 (regular license), $489 (extended license)

-While this WordPress plugin has many features, working with it is still easy and quick since it doesn’t require coding or design skills.
+While this WordPress plugin offers many features, working with it is still easy and quick, as it doesn’t require coding or design skills.

 Booknetic syncs with 3rd-party software, such as Zoom, Google Calendar, and more, saving you time.